kr1tzy/MITMProxy_PWNage/README.md

       - ex) "h1" or "h1|p" or "h1|p|title"
     - For ANY the regex is for literally anything
       - ex) "dummy text" || "dummy|text"
-    - sys.argv[6]
+    - sys.argv[5]

   - [REPLACEMENT]
     - whatever you want to replace the content with
       - ex) "Str8 Pwn3d"
-    - sys.argv[7]
+    - sys.argv[6]

 ### Some Working Examples:

-- mitmdump -s injector.py "example" "HTML" "ANY" "Example|example" "Meatball"
+- mitmdump -s injector.py "example" "ANY" "Example|example" "Meatball"
-- mitmdump -s injector.py "example" "HTML" "TAGS" "h1|p" "Bacon is good"
+- mitmdump -s injector.py "example" "TAGS" "h1|p" "Bacon is good"